KiltedCode/tintup-hex/README.md

 | `primaryColor`   | string  | `'#AA4839'` | The primary color to be used as a background color for a hexagon.
 This color and three variations of it will be used with most probablity. |
 | `secondaryColor` | string  | `'#AA7239'` | The secondary color to be used as a background color for a hexagon.
 This color and two variations of it will be used with second most probablity. |
 | `tertiaryColor`  | string  | `'#8F305B'` | The third color to be used as a background color for a hexagon.
 This color and one variations of it will be used with the least probablity. |

+## Implementation Notes

+The current implementation is purely CSS based for the hexagons, with JQuery for the dynamic adding of tags needed to draw the hexagons.
+The goal of using CSS only for the drawing to be light weight.
+The script code is written in Typescript, with an ES5 target for compatibility purposes.

+### Future Implementation

+The CSS only route has limitations.
+I makes it more susceptible to cross-browser issues and to side effects when embedding (though in limited testing it hasn't shown issues).
+It also ends up with some hexagons off screen to ensure fill of the visible screen at all sizes.

+A future impementation could be done with d3 / SVG to handle creating and manipulating the hexagons.
+This could provide more precise logic for filling the screen with hexagons with less overflow off the visible edges of screen.
+The main logic of how everything is managed and cycled could remain, as well as the steps and timeouts.